MOARdV/AviationLights/README.md

 ```
 + GameData
 	+ AviationLights
 		+ Localization
 		+ Parts
 			+ lights
 		+ Patches
 		+ Plugins
 ```

-Note: Config file and plugin changes in Aviation Lights 4.0 *may* cause lights on existing vessels to behave oddly (including potentially not working) when upgrading from earlier versions of the mod.
+**Note:** Config file and plugin changes in Aviation Lights 4.0 *may* cause lights on existing vessels to behave oddly (including potentially not working) when upgrading from earlier versions of the mod.
-The upgrade should not cause any loss of vessels, however.
+The upgrade should not cause any loss of vessels.

+### Localization

+Aviation Lights 4.0 and later support localization.
+The currently supported languages are en-us.

+Translations would be appreciated.

+### Legacy Aviation Lights

 The legacy aviation lights from Aviation Lights 3.x do not appear in the editor by default.
 There is a file in AviationLights/Patches named MM_UnhideOldLights.nocfg.
 Rename that file to MM_UnhideOldLights.cfg and ModuleManager (if installed) will update the legacy lights so they are available in the editor.
 If you do not wish to include the old parts in your installation, and you do not have any vessels currently using those lights, feel free to delete the AviationLights/Parts/lights folder.
-The new lights are in AviationLights/Parts.
+The new light is in AviationLights/Parts.

+### KSP 1.3.1

+AviationLights 4.0 may work in KSP 1.3.1 using the legacy lights.
+However, the new part does not work correctly in KSP 1.3.1.
+You are welcome to try this configuration, but it is not supported.

+### B9 Part Switcher

+If you wish to use B9 Part Switcher instead of the stock part variants feature, rename MM_B9PartSwitch.nocfg to MM_B9PartSwitch.cfg.
+This will not update existing parts, so I don't recommend changing this in an existing save without recovering craft and reconfiguring in the VAB.

 ## VAB/SPH CONFIGURATION

+The basic light (Light, Aviation) is a configurable light, allowing one part to fill any of the preset aviation light roles.
+Using advanced tweakables, the color, range, and intensity may be customized even more.
+This light is found in the Utility menu by default (other mods may change this).

 ![Basic Menu](https://imageshack.com/a/img924/5732/ad9F9z.jpg)